-120. The following recommendations will be examined by Armenia which will provide responses in due time, but no later than the 29th session of the Human Rights Council in June 2015.

-120.1.
-Ratify the Second Optional Protocol to the International Covenant on Civil and Political Rights (Costa Rica) (Turkey);

-120.2.
-Ratify the Second Optional Protocol to the International Covenant on Civil and Political Rights, aiming at the abolition of the death penalty (Montenegro);

-120.3.
-Accede to Second Optional protocol of the ICCPR (Estonia);

-120.4.
-Ratify the Second Optional Protocol to the ICCPR and adopt all the required internal legislative measures to proceed as soon as possible with the ratification of the Rome Statue of the ICC (Italy);
+- 120. The following recommendations will be examined by Armenia, which will provide responses in due time, but no later than the 29th session of the Human Rights Council in June 2015: - 120.1.
+Ratify the Second Optional Protocol to the International Covenant on Civil and Political Rights (ICCPR), aiming at the abolition of the death penalty (Costa Rica) (Turkey); - 120.2.
+Ratify the Second Optional Protocol to the International Covenant on Civil and Political Rights, aiming at the abolition of the death penalty (Montenegro); - 120.3.
+Accede to Second Optional Protocol to ICCPR, aiming at the abolition of the death penalty (Estonia); - 120.4.
+Ratify the Second Optional Protocol to ICCPR, aiming at the abolition of the death penalty, and adopt all the required internal legislative measures to proceed as soon as possible with the ratification of the Rome Statute of the ICC (Italy); - 120.5.

-120.5.
 Ratify the Optional Protocol to the International Covenant on Economic, Social and Cultural Rights and accept its mechanisms of inquiry and communications (Uruguay);

-120.6.
-Ratify the Optional Protocol to the ICESCR, as well as the Optional Protocol to the CRC on a Communications Procedure (Portugal);

-120.7.
-Ratify the International Convention on the Protection of the Rights of All Migrant Workers and Members of Their Families (ICRMW) (Kyrgyzstan);

-120.8.
-Speed up the process underway to ratify the International Convention on the Rights of Migrants Workers and Members of their Families (Rwanda);

-120.9.
-Step up its efforts to ratify ICRMW (Philippines);

-\\ Conclusions and recommendations will not be edited
+\\ The conclusions and recommendations have not been edited.